 Questions About Powered Anodes

 Most of the FAQ pages I've seen were pretty worthless.
 They usually had answers to questions, but rarely MY questions.
-But we've been asked these so many times, it seemed about time to codify them. -- Randy Schuyler
+But we've been asked some of these so many times, it seemed about time to codify them, as well as have a place to put needful information. -- Randy Schuyler

 Q: How long is the warranty on the powered anode?

 A: The factory warranties it for seven years.
 I'm the warranty rep. If the LED on the device goes out, contact me at firstname.lastname@example.org.
-This has rarely happened, but as with any device, it's a possibility.
+This doesn't happen often, but it's a possibility.
+You should remember to check the LED from time to time.

 Q: How much power does it draw?